Repaying Your Loan FAQs

 You may change your Statement Delivery preferences through our Customer Service site.
 Under the “Account” tab, select “Settings” and choose “Update Document Delivery Method”.

-How do I set up Recurring Payments (aka automatic debit or auto-pay) from my bank account for my loan payment(s)?
+How do I set up Recurring Payments (aka automatic debit or auto-pay) from my bank account for my loan payment(s) to get the 0.25 interest rate discount?

 Setting up Recurring Payments (aka automatic debit or auto-pay) from your bank account can be done on our Customer Service site.